chef/chef-workstation/README.md

 We use Omnibus to describe our packaging.
 Please review [chef-workstation/omnibus/README.MD](https://github.com/chef/chef-workstation/tree/master/omnibus) for further details.

 ## Questions or concerns?
-Please join us in the *#shake-shack* channel on Slack!
+Please join us in the *#chef-workstation* channel on Slack!

-*Notes:*
-- We currently don't have ChefDK compatibility - it's coming soon on the next milestone.

 ## Copyright and License
 Copyright 2008-2018, Chef Software, Inc.